 “The weatherman’s in the diner.
 Go get him.”
 The soldiers ran towards the diner.

-I thought about Dan’s dead body and wondered how he went to Iraq a grunt but came back a scientist who somehow could control the weather?
+I thought about Dan’s dead body and wondered how he went to Afghanistan a grunt, but came back a scientist who somehow could control the weather?

 © 2018, Michael Shawn Sommermeyer.
 All rights reserved.